 Notwithstanding this, NIPSEA Group continues to be resilient and flexible while sticking to our mission to ensure growth and maximum shareholder value.
 In China, our strong performance is a testament to our ability to thrive in a highly competitive market.

-We continue to have strong market share in this region and see the potential for GDP+alpha growth contributed mainly by the decorative paints market and dominant market share in mainly Tier 1 and 2 cities.
+We continue to have strong market

+We have a highly adaptable team, ready to shift according to consumer sentiments share in this region and see the potential for GDP+alpha growth contributed mainly by the decorative paints market and dominant market share in mainly Tier 1 and 2 cities.
 Even as off-and-on lockdowns persisted, the renovation and DIY sector continued to eke out growth as consumers worked on refreshing their surroundings.